-- Developing a briefing on HCP to help jurisdictions establish a HCP.
-Recommendations will focus on best practice standards, funding sources, and collaboration between behavioral health and criminal justice partnerships to ameliorate the rate of homelessness, resolve outstanding minor offenses and warrants (generally arising out of the condition of homelessness), and improve mental health services. - Revise and update collaborative court rules of court to ensure that they address current needs and practices in mental health, drug, and other collaborative courts. - Assist courts in the implementation of pending mental health diversion programs by providing them information on potential legislative changes, gathering data, developing podcasts focused on appropriate legislation, and conducing other outreach or training, as appropriate. - Develop a podcast episode for courts focused on court users with mental health issues. - Holding the multidisciplinary Child and Family Focused Education conference in conjunction with the Family Law Institute in spring of 2019 to provide statewide training to judicial officers, mental health professionals in Family Court Services, attorneys, and court staff.
+- Developing a briefing on Homeless Court Programs (HCP) to help guide and assist jurisdictions to establish a HCP.
+Recommendations will focus on best practice standards, funding sources, and collaboration between behavioral health and criminal justice partnerships to ameliorate the rate of homelessness, resolve outstanding minor offenses and warrants (generally arising out of the condition of homelessness), and improve mental health services. - Assisting courts in the implementation of pending mental health diversion programs by providing them information on potential legislative changes, gathering data, developing podcasts focused on appropriate legislation, and conducing other outreach or training, as appropriate. - Developing a podcast episode for courts focused on court users with mental health issues. - Holding the multidisciplinary Child and Family Focused Education (CaFFE) conference in conjunction with the Family Law Institute on April 8-12, 2019 to provide statewide training to judicial officers, mental health professionals in Family Court Services, attorneys, and court staff. - Updating the Mental Health website and content on Judicial Resources Network (JRN) to include behavioral/mental health resources and materials that are current, promote best practices standards, and are evidence based. - Planning Beyond the Bench (BTB) 2019 Conference training sessions related to behavioral and mental health issues for judges, local, state, and tribal court leaders, attorneys, probation officers, social workers, family court professionals, and court users.
+Beyond the Bench is a multidisciplinary statewide conference devoted to meaningful physical, remote, and equal access to the justice system.